PipedreamHQ/docs/docs/notebook/README.md

 <img alt="Text description" src="./images/text-description.png">
 </div>

+### Code, Destinations

 [**Code** cells](/notebook/code/) and [**destinations**](/notebook/destinations/) cannot precede sources, since they'll have no data to operate on.

 Once you save a notebook, we take the code in that notebook and publish it as a pipeline.
 Each event you send to your source triggers the pipeline code, whether you have the notebook open in your browser, or not.

+If you've added a destination cell, we'll process delivery of your payload asynchronously.
+[Read the destination docs](/notebook/destinations/) to find out more.

+## Saving your Notebook and Running your Pipeline

 Again, the notebook is just a UI for viewing and editing the code.
 Saving the notebook publishes that same code as a pipeline that runs independently.
 When you edit the code in the notebook and save those changes, we publish a new version of that pipeline: